myk3y/Modbus-Midea-HW-Heat-Pump/instructions/background.md

 ***Background***

-The Midea Heat Pump Hot Water heater is an efficient water heater using heat-pump technology.
+The Midea Heat Pump Hot Water heater is an efficient water heater available in 170L or 300L versions, using heat-pump technology, immersion, or hybrid (both heat-pump and immersion).
 It comes with an integrated WiFi adapter and associated iOS/Android app, but no easy way of integrating that with Home Assistant.

 ![Alt text](/images/Midea%20HP300.jpeg)